Constitution of South Korea

 The Constitution of the Republic of Korea is the supreme law of South Korea.
 It was promulgated on July 17, 1948, and was amended nine times with the last revision of the constitution amended on October 29, 1987.

 The constitution consists of ten chapters and 130 articles and codifies South Korea's basic principles on politics, economy, culture and national defense, the basic rights and duties of the country's citizens, the organization of the South Korean government and the country's national symbols.

+While South Korean constitution is basically an example of written constitution, some of its enforceable constitutional laws are existing in format of unwritten constitution, when recognized by decisions of the Constitutional Court of Korea.
+Most prominent example of such unwritten elements is customary constitution identifying Seoul as sole national capital city.

 Background

 The Provisional Charter of Korea

 The preamble of the Constitution of South Korea states that the document was established in the spirit of "upholding the cause of the Provisional Republic of Korea Government", the Korean government exiled after the imposition of Japanese colonial rule of Korea.
 As such, the founding document of the provisional government—The Provisional Charter of Korea—serves as the basis for the current constitution.
 Promulgated in 1919, the charter first gave the country the "Republic of Korea" name and laid out the ideas forming the backbone of later South Korean constitutions.